interledger-deprecated/ilp-kit-cli/README.md

 ### Running

-The environment file output by `ilp-connector-config` can be used to start a ledger, UI, and connector.
+The environment file output by `ilp-kit-config` can be used to start a ledger, UI, and connector.
 In the directory of ILP Kit, run:

 ```sh